Calibrating the negative interpretation: What this essay is about

+A basic axiomatization of the recursive sequences {\bf MRA}, and its minimum classical extension, are studied in this article.
+Intuitionistic arithmetic of arbitrary finite types {\bf HA$^\omega$}, Troelstra's {\bf EL}, Bishop's constructive analysis, and three versions of Brouwer's bar theorem in the context of {\bf B} and {\bf I} are discussed in \cite{jrmgvf2021}.
+Vafeiadou's results in that article show that minimum classical extensions of consistent but classically unsound theories like {\bf I} should be maximally consistent for the negative language.
+Classically sound extensions of {\bf B} which are subsystems of {\bf I} or consistent with {\bf I}, and classically sound theories such as {\bf MRA} which are inconsistent with {\bf B}, have more interesting minimum classical extensions.

 A seminal analysis of double negation shift and the negative interpretation of countable choice, in the context of {\bf HA$^\omega$}, was carried out by Berardi, Bezem and Coquand in \cite{bebeco1998}.
 The recent, technical \cite{fuko2018} treats weak nonconstructive principles in the context of {\bf EL}, {\bf HA} or {\bf HA$^\omega$}.
-The bibliographies of both point to other related work.
-For a precise comparison of {\bf EL} and e.g. {\bf HA$_1$} with the systems treated here, see \cite{gvfms}, \cite{gvf2012}.
+The bibliographies of both point to related work.
+For a precise comparison of Troelstra's {\bf EL} and other weak versions of intuitionistic analysis with the systems treated here see \cite{gvfms}, \cite{gvf2012}.
+In \cite{lo2009} I. Loeb analyzes a consequence of VS from a constructive reverse mathematics perspective.